VABAR/VABAR.github.io/_posts/events/2026-01-24-vibass9/2026-01-24-vibass9-intro.md

 At the end of the course, participants will be able to start applying Bayesian methods to simple models in their field, having acquired an understanding of Bayesian concepts and becoming aware of the possibilities for more specific and more complex methods for in-depth analysis.

-- __Target public__: people with little to no previous knowledge of Bayesian statistics with some concrete motivation.
+- __Target audience__: people with little to no previous knowledge of Bayesian statistics with some concrete motivation.
 E.g. master/PhD students who are going to use or work with Bayesian statistics, professionals in various fields (medicine, biology, ecology, industry, etc.) seeking to improve their quantitative capacities.

 - __Prerequisites__: